2010-11 Education Series Event Archive

 Myths and Misconceptions about decentralized water systems.

 The opening introductory lecture was given by Richard Otis P.E., Ph.D., DEE.

 Dr.Otis is WasteWater Education Technical Consultant and 2010-12 President of National Onsite Wastewater Recycling Association

 And sign up for the e-News, if you haven't already done so, to receive regular advance notice of our education courses as well as those of other environmental agencies and organizations.

-To provide education which increases public awareness of the link between clean drinking water, safe recreational waters, environmentally sustainable surface and groundwater with watershed based, best management practises related to appropriate wastewater systems, technology, treatment and management.
+Our Purpose: To provide education which increases public awareness of the link between clean drinking water, safe recreational waters, environmentally sustainable surface and groundwater with watershed based, best management practices related to appropriate wastewater systems, technology, treatment and management.

 Feel free to copy and paste our Support Decal to your own web site, Blog, Facebook Page or email and link it back here.

 PO Box 792, Traverse City, MI 49695-0792 | Tel: 231 233 1806 | firstname.lastname@example.org

 Tax ID: 20-0042087 [Northwest Michigan Onsite WasteWater Task Force]